Pricing AI credits fairly

 But AI costs real money, and pure per-seat pricing hides that cost in a way that hurts smaller customers.
 A 3-person team making 50 AI calls a day shouldn’t subsidize a 3-person team making 5,000.

 So we landed on credits.
-One credit = one AI action.
-Here's how the math works.
+A credit is the predictable unit for AI work.
+Most actions cost one credit; heavier actions cost two.
+Here’s how the math works.

 What counts as a credit

-• Auto-resolve — one credit when the auto-resolve pipeline attempts a reply (whether or not it sends)
+- Auto-resolve — two credits when the auto-resolve pipeline attempts a reply (whether or not it sends)

 Reading tickets, sending manual replies, searching, and basically every non-AI action cost zero.